16 Top Philadelphia Landmarks to Visit

 Independence Hall is the most notable landmark in Philadelphia.
 Completed in 1753, the building that was once the Pennsylvania State House is now known around the country as the site where the Declaration of Independence and the U.S. Constitution were signed.

 After your tour, visit Congress Hall next door to see the first Senate chamber and first House of Representatives used from 1790 until 1800 when Philadelphia was the capital of the brand new United States.
+Both buildings are located within a secure zone–make sure to leave enough time before your tour to go through the checkpoint.

 Liberty Bell

-Large metal bell with a crack in it displayed in a museum
+Large metal bell with a crack in it displayed in a museum.

 The Liberty Bell displayed in its museum